glpi-project/docdev/source/codingstandards.rst

       //[...]
    }

-Some other informations way be added; if the function requires it.
+Some other information way be added; if the function requires it.

-Refer to the `PHPDocumentor website <https://phpdoc.org/docs/latest>`_ to get more informations on documentation.
+Refer to the `PHPDocumentor website <https://phpdoc.org/docs/latest>`_ to get more information on documentation.

 Please follow the order defined below: